PHP Security & Best Practices (Security & Performance)

 header("X-Content-Type-Options: nosniff");

-header("Referrer-Policy: no-referrer");We explained some of recommended and best PHP practices to secure a PHP application.
-By implementing these PHP security practices the risk of common vulnerabilities can be reduced significantly.
+header("Referrer-Policy: no-referrer");We explained some of the recommended and best practices to secure a PHP application.
+By implementing these PHP security practices, the risk of common vulnerabilities can be reduced significantly.